 - On a sheet of parchment paper, shape the dough into a log about 2 inches in diameter.
 Wrap up in parchment paper and freeze until firm, or at least one hour.

-- Make ahead tip: cookie dough logs, well-wrapped, can be frozen for up to 3 months.
+- Make ahead tip: Cookie dough logs, well-wrapped, can be frozen for up to 3 months.
 Let thaw slightly before slicing.
 Bake as directed.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.